porya-gohary/real-time-task-generators/README.md

 ## 🚧 Limitations
 - For now, the generators just supports the discrete-time model and all the numbers are integer.

+## 🌱 Contribution
+With your feedback and conversation, you can assist me in developing this application.
+- Open pull request with improvements
+- Discuss feedbacks and bugs in issues

 ## 📜 License
 Copyright © 2021 [Pourya Gohari](https://pourya-gohari.ir)